 A return period for an average loss of $4,705 million within the $4,501-$5,000 million range should be lower than the return period for an average loss of $5,455 million associated with a $5,001- $6,000 million range.

-D. Provide a graphical comparison of the current submission Personal Residential Return Periods to the previously accepted submission Personal Residential Return Periods.
-Personal Residential Return Period (Years) shall be shown on the y-axis on a log 10 scale with Losses in Billions shown on the x-axis.
+C. Provide a graphical comparison of the current submission Residential Return Periods loss curve to the previously accepted submission Residential Return Periods loss curve.
+Residential Return Period (Years) shall be shown on the y-axis on a log 10 scale with Losses in Billions shown on the x-axis.
 The legend shall indicate the corresponding submission with a solid line representing the current year and a dotted line representing the previously accepted submission.

-E. Provide the estimated loss for each of the Personal Residential Return Periods given in Part B. Describe how the uncertainty intervals were derived.
+D. Provide the estimated loss and uncertainty interval for each of the Personal and Commercial Residential Return Periods given in Part B. Describe how the uncertainty intervals are derived.

-F. Provide the estimated loss for each of the Personal and Commercial Residential Return Periods given in Part D.

-G. Provide this form on CD in Excel format.
+E. Provide this form in Excel format.
 The file name shall include the abbreviated name of the modeling organization, the standards year, and the form name.
-A hard copy of Form A-9 shall be included in the submission.
+A hard copy of Form A-8 shall be included in a submission appendix.

-Part A – Personal Residential Probable Maximum Loss for Florida